Travels with Kev: 2019 a year in review

 Not far from the zoo, almost across I-80, is Kenefick Park, an essential visit for you railroad buffs.
 This park has two of Union Pacific’s giant locomotives on static display a Big Boy and Centennial.
 Besides these seeing these two-pieces of railroad history, you learn the history of the railroad.
 Be advised; it is a small hike to get up to the locomotives but worth the visit.
 The park shares a parking lot with the Lauritzen Garden so that you could get two outings with one-stop.

 My Family in 2019

 This year was fun and challenging, as every year seems to go.
-This year was less challenging than others, like 2017, when my home town flooded.
-With fun comes struggles, I mean going to Disney was fun, but having to share a bunk in an RV with your dad can be challenging.
+This year was less demanding than others, like 2017, when my home town flooded.
+With fun comes struggles; I mean going to Disney was fun, but having to share a bunk in an R.V. with your dad can be challenging.
 What I do for cheap lodging.
 I am used to traveling solo, but most of 2019’s adventure was with family.
 I love to help out, but some times we can get on each other’s nerves.

 As I sorted through the photos of 2019, it amazed me how much Lil Mack grew.
 When you see someone often, you don’t notice the changes as much, but after looking at photos over this year, I can certainly see her mature.

 As you learn, my sister moved this year from the east coast to Nebraska.

 Abby the Newfie